lifengquan52/Design-Project-Description/1605_User Experience Design for ANiu Investment/01_File.md

-User Experience Design for ANiu Investment/阿牛定投用户体验设计
+# User Experience Design for ANiu Investment | 阿牛定投用户体验设计

 A Niu is an investment app.
 I designed a complete user interaction and related graphic illustrations for A Niu Ding.
-Because the App is affiliated with WeChat, I also consider the dual platform nature of iOS and Android when designing, which reduces the user’s understanding between different apps.
+Because the App is affiliated with WeChat, I also consider the dual platform nature of iOS and Android when designing, which reduces the user's understanding between different apps.

 Because the industry attribute of A Niu Dingtou products is quite obvious, the amount of information will be very much.
 Therefore, when designing A Niu Dingtou, I will consider more about the display of various levels of information.
 Through orderly arrangement, I can make A Niu The experience of the fixed investment is very user-friendly.